OndrejZapletal99/Google_capstone_project/README.md

 ---
 Bellabeat is a high-tech company that manufactures health-focused smart product.
 Company was founded by Urška Sršen and Sando Mur.
 Bellabeat has grown very quickly due to products that aim to women.

->                       "Tech-driven wellness company for woman" Bellabeat invests into Google Seaech, Facebook adds, Instagram Pages and Youtube videos to catch customers.
+>                       "Tech-driven wellness company for women" Bellabeat invests into Google Search, Facebook adds, Instagram Pages and Youtube videos to catch customers.
 Since 2016 Bellabeat has offices around the world and brought many products to the market.

 Right now they want to make analysis of their customer's data, because it is a opportunity for growth and the company can simply focus on customer needs.